 Application is online here.
 Priority will be given to applicants who demonstrate a strong commitment to building a freelancing career.
-Writing samples and references are important too, but ambition and drive will be the deciding factors.
+Writing samples and references are also taken into consideration, but ambition and drive will be the deciding factors.

 Applications will be assessed on a rolling basis, beginning May 30.
 If spots remain after that, applications will continue to be accepted until all slots are filled.
 Updates will be posted here on a regular basis.